 The Southeast Region extends from the EEZ boundary in Dixon Entrance north and westward to Cape Suckling, at approximately 144° W. longitude.
 Regional staff in Douglas coordinates a data collection program for halibut and groundfish in conjunction with a regionwide Chinook salmon harvest studies project.
 The project leader, the project biometrician, and the project research analyst are based in Juneau.
-Beginning in 2014, the Area Management Biologists in Yakutat, Juneau, Sitka, Petersburg, Ketchikan, and Craig were responsible for the onsite daily supervision of the field technicians.
+Beginning in 2014, the Area Management Biologists in Yakutat,

+Juneau, Sitka, Petersburg, Ketchikan, and Craig were responsible for the onsite daily supervision of the field technicians.
 A total of 25 technicians worked at the major ports in the Southeast region, where they interviewed anglers and charter operators and collected data from sport harvests of halibut and groundfish while also collecting data on sport harvests of salmon.
-Data collected on groundfish were limited to rockfish lengths and species composition; halibut length; lingcod length and sex; and sablefish length.
-No otoliths or other age structures were collected.
+Biological data collected included lengths of halibut, rockfish, lingcod, and sablefish, sex on black rockfish at Sitka and lingcod, sport sector (charter or unguided), statistical areas fished, and other basic data.
+Otoliths were collected from black rockfish harvested at Sitka for estimation of age composition.
 Data summaries were provided to the Alaska BOF, other ADF&G staff, the public, and a variety of other agencies such as the Council, IPHC and NOAA Fisheries.